Utah Leopold Conservation Award Seeks Nominees

 The Utah Farm Bureau is the largest general farm and ranch organization in the state with more than 34,000 member families.
 Its mission is to inspire all Utah families to connect, succeed and grow through the miracle of agriculture.
-It strives to bring value to every citizen and community through love of God, family, country, and the land through political action, education and informational means. www.utahfarmbureau.org
+It strives to bring value to every citizen and community through love of God, family, country, and the land through political action, educational and informational means. www.utahfarmbureau.org.

 UTAH CATTLEMEN’S ASSOCIATION

 The Utah Cattlemen’s Association has represented Utah cattle producers since 1870, preserving the heritage and strength of the industry through education and public policy and by supporting and establishing the adoption of good principles of raising and marketing cattle and caring for the land we ranch on.
 Efforts are made possible through membership contributions. www.cattlemen.org